 Again, you’ll have to keep paying that PMI until you hit the 20% equity point.
 Since you plan on staying in your home for some time, that works in your favor in terms of doing a refinance.
 That’s the third factor you need to consider in deciding whether or not a refinance is economically a smart move.

 Generally speaking, the longer you plan to stay in a home, the more it makes sense to do a refinance given the upfront costs that you have to pay.
-But again, the only way to know for sure is to do a break‑even analysis and run the exact numbers.
+But again, the only way to know for sure is to do a break‑even analysis with a refinancing broker and run the exact numbers.